- 01. How to Learn Arabic: The Basics

 Certain online programs and guides can help you in your learning adventure.

-Here are some free tools to help you learn Arabic that you can count on:
+Here are some free tools to help you learn Arabic online that you can count on:

 To learn Arabic quickly, you have to first learn basic daily words that could help with conversation and understanding.